roadrunner-server/roadrunner-docs/beep-beep/cli.md

 +---------+-----------+---------+---------+-----------------+
 ```

 RR support `.env` files.
-To read environment variable from the `.env` file use the `--dotenv` CLI command:
+To read environment variables from the `.env` file, use the `--dotenv` CLI command:
 ```
 rr serve --dotenv .env -c .rr.yaml
 ```